 Home learning (homework) is an invaluable part of our curriculum at The Magna Carta School.
 Spending more than two hours a night completing structured study tasks has been shown to improve attainment in a range of subjects (Institute of Education, 2012).
 This is supported by the Education Endowment Foundation (EEF) who recognise that the impact of home learning is an average of five months additional progress for students (2018).

-The time students spend on home learning is an important factor of course given the rigour of our curriculum, but if students are to truly “Respect, Learn, Aspire and Achieve” then they should be putting in a level of effort to be truly proud of.
-Teachers will carefully consider the activities selected, aiming for high quality not quantity, and try to include different levels of challenge for students.
+Of course the time students spend on home learning is an important factor given the rigour of our curriculum, but if students are to truly “Respect, Learn, Aspire and Achieve” then they should be putting in a level of effort to be truly proud of.
+Teachers will carefully consider the activities selected, aiming for high quality not quantity, to fully support all students to achieve through suitable challenge.

-Home learning tasks are recorded in the Student Planner and/or online via DataSec, which generates a daily email to the registered email address for parents or carers that we have on record.
+Home learning tasks are recorded in the Student Planner and online via DataSec, which generates a daily summary email to the registered email address for parents/carers that we have on record.
 Students will receive a full breakdown of home learning set to their School email address with any attachments included.